 Shift dresses can be sleeveless, have short or long sleeves, and they often have a high scoop or boatneck neckline.
 Since they are looser than a sheath dress, they give off a casual, relaxed vibe and are excellent for covering up problem areas because they give your body room to “shift around.”

 Shift Dresses are perfect for:

 - anyone with a boyish, straight up and down, rectangular figure

 - gals with a thick midsection

-- women with a jelly belly or large hips or thighs who need something loose
+- women with a jelly belly or large hips or thighs who need something a little looser

-- are very curvy because they will hide your hourglass figure- although you can try belting one.
+- you are very curvy because they will hide your hourglass figure (although in some cases you can try belting one)

-- wear one that is too baggy- slightly tailored with a slight A-line flare is best so you don’t look like you are wearing a bag
+- the dress is too baggy- a slightly tailored sheath with a slight A-line flare is best, so you don’t look like you are wearing a bag

-- wear one too that’s short- Shift dresses are on the short side and if you have large thighs, you will look heavy.
+- you wear one that’s too short- Shift dresses are on the short side, and if you have large thighs, you will look heavy.
 The solution is to add tights or leggings.
 They look great with shift dresses.

 3. The Fit and Flare Dress

-The fit and flare is one of the most popular silhouettes this spring and it’s no wonder.
-It has a fitted top with a very defined waist and a flared skirt.
-This style will make you look very shapely and is a godsend is you have a heavy lower half.
-It’s very feminine and pretty.
+The fit and flare is one of the most popular silhouettes, and it’s no wonder.
+This style of dress has a fitted top with a very defined waist and a flared skirt.
+A fit and flare will make you look very shapely and is a godsend if you have a heavy lower half.
+Women love it because it is feminine and pretty.

 Fit and flare dresses are perfect for:

 - balancing out a bigger bust – the wide skirt can even you out creating an hourglass